anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This document defines enhancements to Bootstrapping a Remote Secure Key Infrastructure (BRSKI, RFC8995) to enable bootstrapping in domains featuring no or only limited connectivity between a pledge and the domain registrar.
 It specifically changes the interaction model from a pledge-initiated mode, as used in BRSKI, to a pledge-responding mode, where the pledge is in server role.
-For this, BRSKI with Pledge in Responder Mode (BRSKI-PRM) introduces a new component, the Registrar-Agent, which facilitates the communication between pledge and registrar during the bootstrapping phase.
+For this, BRSKI with Pledge in Responder Mode (BRSKI-PRM) introduces new endpoints for the Domain Registrar and pledge, and a new component, the Registrar-Agent, which facilitates the communication between pledge and registrar during the bootstrapping phase.
 To establish the trust relation between pledge and registrar, BRSKI-PRM relies on object security rather than transport security.
 The approach defined here is agnostic to the enrollment protocol that connects the domain registrar to the domain CA.

 --- middle

 # Introduction

 BRSKI as defined in {{!RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a customer domain, which may be associated to a specific installation location.
 This includes the discovery of the BRSKI registrar in the customer domain and the exchange of security information necessary to establish trust between a pledge and the domain.

-Security information about the customer domain, specifically the customer domain certificate, are exchanged and authenticated utilizing voucher-request and voucher-response artifacts as defined in {{!RFC8995}}.
+Security information about the customer domain, specifically the customer domain certificate, are exchanged and authenticated utilizing signed data objects, the voucher artifacts as defined in {{!RFC8995}}.
-Vouchers are signed objects from the Manufacturer Authorized Signing Authority (MASA).
-The MASA issues the voucher and provides it via the domain registrar to the pledge.
+In response to a voucher-request, the Manufacturer Authorized Signing Authority (MASA) issues the voucher and provides it via the domain registrar to the pledge.
-{{I-D.ietf-anima-rfc8366bis}} specifies the format of the voucher artifacts including the voucher-request.
+{{I-D.ietf-anima-rfc8366bis}} specifies the format of the voucher artifacts, including the voucher-request artifact.

 For the certificate enrollment of devices, BRSKI relies on EST {{!RFC7030}} to request and distribute customer domain specific device certificates.
 EST in turn relies for the authentication and authorization of the certification request on the credentials used by the underlying TLS between the EST client and the EST server.